Clairvoyant scheduling of random walks: The scaled-up structure

 Assume now that $I'=\rint{u'}{v'}$ intersects one of these walls, say $W_{i}=\rint{c}{d}$.
 Now, if $c \le u' < d$ then take $u''=c$.
 If $u' < c$ then there are no walls in the interval $\rint{u'-3\bub}{u'}$, since it is in the hop on the left of $W_{i}$.
 Find a point $u''$ clean in $\cM$ in the middle $\rint{u'-2\bub}{u'-\bub}$ of this interval.
 The point $v''$ is defined similarly.

 By this definition, interval $I''$ satisfies both requirements~\eqref{i:emerg.hop} and~\eqref{i:emerg.outside} of emerging pre-walls, and is at a distance $\ge 4\bub+L_{j}$ from the ends of $I$.

 If $I$ contains no emerging walls then, in particular, it contains no walls of type $i$ with $L_{i}\le L_{j}$.
 Since $I''$ is at a distance $\ge 4\bub+L_{j}$ (the bound on the size of emerging walls of type $j$) from the ends of $I$, it follows therefore that no wall of such type $i$ intersects it.
-But then the process of designating walls in Step~\ref{defstep:emerg} of the scale-up construction would designate $I''$ a wall, contrary to the assumption that $I$ contains no emerging walls. \end{proof}
+But then the process of designating walls in Step~\ref{defstep:emerg} of the scale-up construction would designate $I''$, or some other interval intersecting it, a wall, contrary to the assumption that $I$ contains no emerging walls. \end{proof}

 \begin{lemma} Let the rectangle $Q$ with $X$ projection $I$ contain no traps or vertical walls of $\cM^{*}$, and no vertical wall of $\cM$ closer than $\f/3$ to its sides.
 Let $I' = \clint{a}{a + \g}$, $J = \clint{b}{b + 3\bub}$ with $I' \times J \sbsq Q$ be such that $I'$ is at a distance $\ge\g+7\bub$ from the ends of $I$.
 Suppose that a light horizontal wall $W$ starts at position $b + \bub$.
 Then $\clint{a+\bub}{a+\g-\bub}$ contains a vertical hole passing through $W$ that is good in the sense of Definition~\ref{def:holes}.
 The same holds if we interchange horizontal and vertical. \end{lemma} \begin{proof} Suppose that this is not the case.
 Then event $\cL_{3}(X,Y,I',b)$ holds, as defined in the introduction of missing-hole traps in Step~\ref{defstep:missing-hole} of the scale-up construction.
 Now, if inequality~\eqref{eq:missing-hole-trap-ineq} holds then $I'\times J$ is a trap of the missing-hole kind; but this was excluded, since $Q$ contains no traps of $\cM^{*}$.
 On the other hand, if~\eqref{eq:missing-hole-trap-ineq} does not hold then (due also to Lemma~\ref{lem:new-hop}) Lemma~\ref{lem:emerg-wall} is applicable to the interval $I'$ and the interval $I$ that is the $X$ projection of $Q$, and we can conclude that $I$ contains a vertical emerging wall.
 But this was also excluded. \end{proof}